 Chickatawbut Woods, Framingham

-In Spring 2020, SVT reached an agreement to purchase the property, and the City of Framingham is now seeking a LAND grant to help with the purchase price.
-If SVT succeeds in buying the land, the City of Framingham will hold a conservation restriction over it.
+SVT has reached an agreement to purchase the property, and the City of Framingham has been awarded a LAND grant to help with the purchase price.

 This forested property includes a diversity of healthy plant life as well as some wetland areas, and it is listed in BioMap2 as providing Core Habitat for a Species of Conservation Concern in Massachusetts.